SEARCH: Thursday, September 02, 2010

 WHAT'S THE DIFFERENCE BETWEEN "EXERGAMING" AND "INTERACTIVE FITNESS"?

-According to Lisa Hansen, PhD, at the University of South Florida's School of Physical Education, and co-director of the university's interactive fitness research lab, " 'exergaming' represents activities that utilize a computer screen.
+According to Lisa Witherspoon, PhD, at the University of South Florida's School of Physical Education, and co-director of the university's interactive fitness research lab, " 'exergaming' represents activities that utilize a computer screen.
 'Interactive fitness' activities are technology-driven games that don't require a computer screen."

 The evolution of exergaming began in the 1980s, with companies developing high-end fitness equipment that was primarily used by professional sports teams.
 Health clubs were reluctant to install the equipment.
 It was usually bulky and not user-friendly, and the average consumer couldn't afford it.